alex-ilchukov/radixt/GOALS.md

     ```

 2. The inserted string coincides with a string of a node, which is already
     present in the tree.
-The insertion the does nothing:
+The insertion then does nothing:
     ```
     "authorization", mark: 0
                 |